bitprj/BitCamp/Javascript/README.md

 :books: **Summary**

-Students will learn the basics of **recursion** through this weeks assignment by creating a recursive function of their own.
-To build off of this idea, we will show students how to **draw shapes** in JavaScript so that by the end of the week they can create recursive art by incorporating both ideas.
+This week, we will introduce **HTML** and **CSS** to the students to give them a more in-depth and well-rounded idea of web design.
+Lessons will focus on the fundamentals such as **HTML attributes** and **CSS properties** and how the two can be customized.
+To make sure students have gained a basic understanding of the two languages, we will have them get started on a project where they will build a website using unique graphics they'll develop in HTML and CSS.

 **Learning Objectives**

+- Understanding basic syntax for HTML and CSS
-- Gaining a general understanding of recursion and its role in mathematics and programming
+- Learning attributes and properties in HTML and CSS
+- Customizing HTML and CSS features
-- Creating a recursive function with real-life applications (ex: factorials)
+- Creating a unique site given these concepts
-- Drawing shapes using JS functions
-- Making random shapes using JavaScript's `random` function
-- Using these skills to create recursive art

 ### **Week 4**